The Variable Speed Pump motor components explained;

 Overview of Variable Speed Motor Features;

 Variable speed motors on the market today have common features.
 Energy savings up to 85% in operational costs with an average savings of 75% depending on your pool features and location.
-Their THP (Total Horse Power) is in a range of 1.65 to 3.45 HP and most are wired for 240V and run between 600 and 3450 RPM… They have integrated timevgreen_Variable speed motors rs mounted on the top of the motor that can be programmed for 4- 8 different speeds in 4-8 different time slots.
+Their THP (Total Horse Power) is in a range of 1.65 to 3.45 HP and most are wired for 240V and run between 600 and 3450 RPM… They have integrated timers mounted on the top of the motor that can be programmed for 4- 8 different speeds in 4-8 different time slots.
 Variable speed motors use permanent magnets technology in place of coiled copper wire used in standard induction single speed motors.
 TEFC motors run much quieter at full speed.
 At the lower speed, you can hardly hear them at all.
 The induction motor runs at one or two speeds, it is noisy and creates a lot of heat.
 Heat is a killer of motor life spans.

 Why pay more for these Variable Speed motors?